Kiddo-Kris/TheBlackArmsSDX/FAQ.md

 # FAQ

+> I just update and im getting errors!
+- Delete the old version and then import the new version, This is probably because of file structure changes.

 > Why are the buttons invisible when I import?
 - This is a bug on first import that I have tried to fix 4 times now, The cause is unknown to me but I am seriously investigating the problem